ngmobie/mobie/README.md

 ### Why mobie?

 - Well optimized to be as fast as it can in any mobile device
 - Run it anywhere, not only in Cordova Browser.
-(Safari, Chrome, Firefox, IE8+)
+(Safari, Chrome, Firefox etc)
 - Works in any router, without any router, you don't need to use `ui.router` or `ngRoute`, you can use whatever you want, wherever you want.

 ### Improving your application performance/bootstrap